Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 Mizar (and Alcor)

-Look up to Ursa Major tonight and you’ll find the famous and easily recognisable asterism of the Plough, also known as the Big Dipper.
+Look to Ursa Major tonight low in the north west after dark, and you’ll find the famous and easily recognisable asterism of the Plough, also known as the Big Dipper.
 The Plough is not the whole Ursa Major constellation (The Great Bear), but forms only a part of it.
 Also the seven stars of the Plough are not physically related to each other, but appear to be because of their similar brightness forming the well known shape.

 Ok so as you’re looking up at the Plough, see the second star in from the end of the handle?
 That’s Mizar, at just over 78 light years away.
 But keep looking and you should see another less bright star pop into view next to it, that’s Alcor at just over 81 light years away…3 light years behind Mizar.
 So the star Mizar in the Plough handle is actually a double with Alcor.
 This easy naked eye double was thought to have once been used as a test for good eye sight.
 If you can see both stars then you’ve got pretty good vision, although spectacular eye sight is not required as most people can pick out both Mizar and Alcor quite easily.